emkacztoja/medusa/README.md

 This script is intended for educational purposes only.
 The misuse of this tool for illegal activities is strictly prohibited.
 The author assumes no responsibility for any misuse of this script.

 # Author
-Adrilaw @ GitHub
+Emkacztoja | Aleksander Kowalczuk @ GitHub

-Kidpentester @ xda-developers

 # License
 MedusaPhisher is licensed under the [GNU General Public License](LICENSE) and the [MedusaPhisher Commercial License](C-LICENSE)- see the LICENSE file for details.